 Be sure to keep your readers informed of progress on your project throughout the semester.
 Send them copies of your work at regular intervals.
 Expect revisions based on your readers' comments.
 Once you've incorporated changes from your readers, your sponsor needs to approve the final copy.
 The due date for your project to be with your readers is the 12th week of the semester.
 It is your sponsor who gives you the grade for the formal coursework.

-iii) Final submission of your project (including your Abstract) to the Honors College office
+iii) Preferred due date for final submission of your project (including your Abstract)